 I study the history and theory of media technologies, twentieth century American literature, and digital approaches to humanities research.
-Specifically, I’m interested in the ways people think through tools, especially when those tools are highly complex, broken, or brand new, compelling their users to imagine new applications and possibilities.
+Specifically, I’m interested in the ways people think through tools, especially when those tools are highly complex, broken, or brand new, compelling their users to imagine new uses and new possibilities.

 My current research project is a cultural history of the gadget in twentieth century America.
 Today, the word “gadget” evokes smartphones and GPS receivers: digital devices that pack a countless range of functionalities in a small, black box.
 Many humanists argue these digital gadgets are fundamentally altering the ways we read, communicate, and even think, citing decreased attention spans, fragmented reading and viewing experiences, and the depersonalization of social relationships.
-But a look into the etymology of the word “gadget” tells a very different story, one in which the functionality of this indeterminate object (“gadget” is, after all, little more than a placeholder for an anonymous tool) shifts dramatically according to the needs and desires of the era.
+But a look into the history of the word “gadget” tells a very different story, one in which the functionality of this indeterminate object (“gadget” is, after all, little more than a placeholder for an anonymous tool) shifts dramatically according to the needs and desires of the era.